 How to get to and around Kakslauttanen…

-Reaching Kakslautannen couldn’t have been easier.
-With the resort just 30 minutes drive away, Kakslautannen offers a reasonably priced transfer service for all flights arriving at Ivalo airport.
-When it comes to getting to your room, that’s where the real fun begins… Kakslautannen offers guests sleds to push their luggage through the snow to their accommodation.
-Whilst some prefer to take the transfer in a minivan, I encourage you to try this experience at least one way because I had SO much fun doing so (see above photo for proof).
+Reaching Kakslauttanen couldn’t have been easier.
+With the resort just 30 minutes drive from Ivalo airport, Kakslauttanen offers a reasonably priced transfer service for all arriving flights.
+When it comes to getting to your room, that’s where the real fun begins.
+Kakslauttanen offers guests sleds to push their luggage through the snow to their accommodation.
+While some prefer to take the transfer in a minivan, I’d encourage you to try this experience at least one way because I had an absolute blast doing it.

-So if you’re in the mood for an intimate and creative experience with nature, head over to the resort’s website and book yourself in.
-Whilst the resort is open year-round, I highly recommend making it extra special by visiting in the late autumn or wintertime when the snow will trick you into believing that you have entered into Narnia.
+If you’re in the mood for an intimate and creative experience with nature, head over to the resort’s website and book yourself in.
+While the resort is open year-round, I highly recommend making it extra special by visiting in the late autumn or wintertime when the snow will trick you into believing you’ve entered Narnia.
 Another benefit of visiting during this time of year is that it boasts the most hours of darkness and the highest proportion of clear skies, increasing your chances of witnessing the magical light show put on by Mother Nature that is the Aurora Borealis.
-If you have any further questions about my stay, don’t hesitate to leave them in a comment below.
+The northern lights are visible from late August through to late April, weather permitting.